crmathieu/Orbital/README.md

 	Moid: Minimum Orbital Intersection Distance (in this case with Earth)

 Note: There is a bug in the autoscale feature in vpython.
-If you are in a very expansive view that includes far objects like dwarf planets and also closer to the sun objects like inner planets, unchecking the far objects and refresh the scene may "autoscale" you back inside the sun (even though everything looks black).
-To get out, simply zoom out of it.
+If you are in a very expansive view that includes far objects such as dwarf planets and also closer to the sun objects like inner planets, unchecking the far objects and refreshing the scene may "autoscale" you back inside the sun (even though everything looks black).
+To eliminate the problem, simply perform a zoom out.